 “Times of crisis are when you see if your culture holds up,” Tanya points out.
 Instead of getting into the weeds of what your team is going to do each day, she suggests stepping back and seeing the big picture of your strategy.

-Remind your team of your Vision, Mission, and Culture.
+Remind your team of your mission and startup culture.

 “Our core values aren’t changing just because we’re remote now,” she says.
 “If we believe in collaboration, innovation, customer success, and teamwork, then that’s who we are.”
 If you have a strong company culture, it will continue to guide team members and keep them engaged—even during stressful times.